 Iterative approach is taken and working software build is delivered after each iteration.
 Each build is incremental in terms of features; the final build holds all the features required by the customer.

-Working software − Demo working software is considered the best means of communication with the customer to understand their requirement, instead of just depending on documentation.
+Working software − Demo working software is considered the best means of communication with the customers to understand their requirements, instead of just depending on documentation.

 Customer collaboration − As the requirements cannot be gathered completely in the beginning of the project due to various factors, continuous customer interaction is very important to get proper product requirements.